 March 2022 - Present.

 Animal-Assisted Therapy (PSY-475) introduces students to the benefits of animal assisted therapy.
-Students will learn about Animal Assisted Therapy (AAT) and the applications to several populations that include children, trauma, and families.
-Students also learn how to use AAT for treating a variety of specific disorders.
-Finally, the student will examine the research, guidelines, and best practices for using animals as therapeutic companions.
+Students learn about Animal Assisted Therapy (AAT) and the applications to several populations that include children, trauma, and families.
+Students also learn how to use AAT for treating a variety of specific disorders and they examine the research, guidelines, and best practices for using animals as therapeutic companions.

 In the upper division baccalaureate degree category, 3 semester hours in Psychology, or Counseling (2/22).